dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

   - maybe
 ---

-When people talk about working with Ruby, the usual _spiel_ is that it's about joy, humans at the center, [MINASWAN][minaswan], kittens and all that sparkles.
-The role of anxiety in our day to day is rarely addressed.
-Or rather, of one specific anxiety: will I get a `NoMethodError` because I have an unexpected `nil`?
+When people talk about working with Ruby, the usual _spiel_ is about joy, humans at the center, [MINASWAN][minaswan], kittens, and all that sparkles.
+However, they rarely address the role of anxiety in our day to day.
+Or rather, of one specific concern: will I get a `NoMethodError` due to an unexpected `nil`?

 Think about it.
 If you ask an Array for a value that's not there, you get `nil`.
-If you call a method that produces a side-effect, you often get a `nil`.
-If you call another method that stops when a precondition is not met, it might return `nil`.
+If you call a method that produces a side-effect, you often get `nil`.
+If you call another method and it stops when a precondition fails, it might return `nil`.
 Even writing this list made me sweat a little.

-That fact often leads to patterns like:
+That inescapable reality often leads to patterns like:

 ```ruby
 do_something if something